 If you’re a big fan of your dog and gardening, you may have wondered about adding dog-safe plants.

-Everybody knows that these four-legged friends of ours love to sniff in the dirt and chew on leaves.
-While the majority of common shrubs are edible, some may be dangerous for your pup.
+Everybody knows our four-legged friends love sniffing the dirt and chewing on leaves.
+While most common shrubs are edible, some may be dangerous for your pup.

-Gardening benefits include boosting your mood and immune system, plus reducing stress and protecting your memory.
-But to be safe, you need to make sure you don’t plant anything that can harm your dog.
+Gardening benefits include boosting mood and immune system, reducing stress, and protecting memory.
+But to be safe, you must ensure you don’t plant anything that can harm your dog.

-We’re going to take you through what you need to know.
+We’re going to take you through what you need to know about pet-safe plants.

 Limit exposure to plants

-Whether you have safe shrubs or not, you don’t want your dog to dig around them, so it’s a good idea to keep your pup away from your plants.
+Whether you have non-toxic plants or not, you don’t want your dog to dig around them, so keeping your pup away from your foliage is a good idea.
 There are several things you can do:

 - Create lines of demarcation using chicken wire or fencing.